Vets-Who-Code/course-development-guide/README.md

 Testing shouldn't just be a multiple-choice quiz at the end of each lesson.
 In the example we've created above, finding the key in a capture the flag style exercise is a great way to ensure the learner meets all the lesson objectives while also providing a fun way of exploring and mastering their new skills.

-If there are critical knowledge elements to the lesson, it's best to use recall style questions, fill in the blank style, or write about the topic, rather than multiple-choice style exams.
+If there are critical knowledge elements to the lesson, it's best to use recall style questions, fill in the blank style, or to write about the topic, rather than multiple-choice style exams.

+Here is a system for approaching evaluations:
+- **Task:** The task should be taken directly from the learning objectives.
+- **Conditions:** This defines the context or environment the evaluation will take place.
+- **Standard:** Describes the criteria used to determine whether or not the student meets the learning objective.

+### Example for Lesson: Navigate the Filesystem
+- **Task:** The student must navigate a series of folders and files to find a hidden key file in one of the folders.
+- **Conditions:** Students are provided a zipped project folder that they will need to unzip and place on their desktop and use their terminal/shell of choice.
+- **Standard:** The student must navigate the project folder and find the provided key in under 5 minutes using only the commands taught in this lesson.

 All feedback should be either _corrective_, helping the learner identify gaps or mistakes in their understanding, or _confirming_, clearly indicating the learner has achieved the lesson objective.